mindazub/shop-project/README.md

 Simple Shop Project for LaravelDaily team.

 - Products as in video
-- Add Show method in ProductsController
+- Add Show method in ProductsController, show photos on front end
 - Banners crud
-- Ratings crud
+- Ratings crud, only user can set rating

 ## Start project